 - SET INTERFACE SLn, where n is the number of the interface.
 If you omit the interface number, SL0 is assumed.
 This command takes effect immediately and stays in effect until the next TCP/IP Services shutdown. - SET CONFIGURATION INTERFACE SLn, where n is the number of the interface.
 If you omit the interface number, SL0 is assumed.
 This command makes the change part of the permanent configuration.
 The change takes effect at the next product startup.

-Table 3.3 describes the command qualifiers used for configuring SLIP interfaces.
+Table 3.3, "Command Qualifiers Used for Configuring SLIP" describes the command qualifiers used for configuring SLIP interfaces.

 Table 3.3.
 Command Qualifiers Used for Configuring SLIP